 ASIO Panel Click on the button to access the ASIO Control Panel for the Driver Selected.

 Dolby E Decoder

-Enable SurCode for Dolby E decoding When the correct Dolby E authorizations are present on a Minnetonka iLock click on this button to enable Dolby E decoding.
+Enable SurCode for Dolby E decoding When the correct Dolby E authorizations are present on a Minnetonka iLock (or the correct Merging Technologies Keys are present) click on this button to enable Dolby E decoding.